palmeidabp/WhisperClip/README.md

 - Click "Start" to begin recording.
 - Use the global hotkey cmd+shift+r to start/stop recording.
 - The transcription will be copied to the clipboard and displayed in the UI.

+### Word Mappings

+You can customize the transcription by specifying word mappings in a word_mappings.txt file.
+This file should be placed in the same directory as WhisperClip.py.

+Example word_mappings.txt
+    ```bash
+    nico:niko
+    example:sample
+    test:exam

+Each line in the word_mappings.txt file should follow the format word:replacement, where word is the word you want to replace and replacement is the word you want to use instead.
+The transcription process will replace each instance of word with replacement in the final transcribed text.

 ## Contributing